Mus0o/resource-pack-with-my-friend/README.md

-# hi is my resource pack for my friend, do not instal pls pls pls plsplsplspsl;skdklfsdhijofdshjokfgvhioufsghjofsghioufshiogfsdhi
+# hi is my resource pack for my friend on a french server
+# here the dicord :D : https://discord.gg/H23vD5ZEhx